About the fund

-The Octavia Better Lives Community Fund (OBLCF) provides grants of £2,000 - £5,000 to fund work with residents in Westminster and Kensington and Chelsea.
+The Octavia Better Lives Community Fund (OBLCF) provides grants of £2,000 - £5,000 to fund work with young people in Westminster and Kensington and Chelsea.

 Our aim is to award grants to a wide range of organisations and projects, with the expectation that we will award a mix of smaller and larger grants.

 There is one grant fund for distribution in the 2019/20 financial year; this will be distributed in either one or two rounds, dependent upon the number of eligible applications received.

 The closing date for applications is: 24 November 2019.

 The effects of loneliness and isolation are increasingly recognised as being detrimental to emotional and physical health.
 Our aim is to tackle the effects of loneliness and isolation through these grants and to help build social connections for those who are most in need.

 Research conducted by IPSOS MORI for Octavia shows that London is a lonely city.
 One quarter of those who were surveyed reported that they often or sometimes lack companionship.
 There are various charities which focus on loneliness in older people, however, our research shows signs of loneliness were found among people of all ages.
 The ways in which young people experience loneliness are different from middle aged and older adults, with young people more likely to report feeling left out.

-Our grants will support local charities and voluntary groups that are working with communities, groups and individuals experiencing loneliness.
+Our grants will support local charities and voluntary groups that are working with young communities, groups and individuals experiencing loneliness.

 Grants will be given to organisations that clearly demonstrate their outcomes and impact.
 Specifically, how they reach local people, how many people they reach and what difference they expect the project to make.

 We will expect all applicants to demonstrate that they have good knowledge of, and connections to other local organisations and services.

 Grants will be available for one year only and should be spent within a year of the funding being received.